Skip to content

 • Interact directly with the viewport through mouse, touchpad, and scrollbar controls as explained below

-Each viewport displays information and controls in four corners (when info overlay is enabled):
+Each viewport displays information and controls around the viewport edges (when info overlay is enabled):

-• Top right: Series name and patient name
+• Top right: Series name and patient name, mark key-object button

-• Bottom right: Frame scrollbar with frame count
+• Bottom right: Frame scrollbar with frame count, opacity/grayscale mode (3D only)

-• Bottom left: Display parameters: window width/level, zoom level, pan, signal intensity (if enabled)
+• Bottom left: Display parameters: window width/level, zoom level, pan, signal intensity (if enabled), reset windowing button

-• Top left: Viewport action buttons: DICOM metadata popup, screenshot, cine, MIP, clear annotations, opacity/grayscale mode
+• Top left: Viewport action buttons: DICOM metadata popup, screenshot, cine, MIP, clear annotations, delete annotation, cancel in progress annotation

 The viewport supports various interaction methods for navigating and manipulating DICOM images.
 Each interaction impacts the viewport differently depending on the current mode (2D or 3D).